metagenlab/locus2genoplotr/README.md

 ## Usage

 Input files are standard genbank files.
 The idea is to automatically extract the region flanking a target locus and align it with the most similar region in one or multiple other genomes.

-Mandatory arguments are
+Mandatory arguments are:

     - one reference genbank file
     - a target CDS locus_tag (should be one of the CDS locus_tag of the reference genbank file)
     - optional: one or multiple additional genbank file(s) for comparison